 Changes you can make on line:

-No refund if you cancel your reservation 11 days or less before the entry date.
+No refund if you cancel your reservation less than 12 days before the entry date.
 No refund of reservation fee.

 Log onto your account at Recreation.gov to make changes or call the wilderness permit office for Inyo National Forest for reservation assistance (760) 873-2483.